More than 15 million people or companies use MailChimp. Constant Contact has over 600,000 customers. HubSpot stands at about 25,000 users.

 MYTH!
 Consider what we just stated above: as email marketing becomes more and more popular, space in the average person’s inbox is getting smaller and smaller.
 On top of that, technology and spam filters are getting smarter.
 As the average email user gets more and more emails, spam filters are being strengthened to cut back on the amount of unwanted emails landing in their inbox.
 Even if someone has opted in to your list, your emails may still get caught in their spam folder.

 Yes, this is incredibly frustrating.
-We unfortunately don’t know enough about how spam filters are built, so we can’t get around them.
+But spam filters are here to stay and are going to continue to develop to be even stronger protectors against spam.
 But, there are a few steps you can take to be proactive in making your emails and email lists as strong as possible:

 1. Check out these general guidelines to keep your emails out of spam.
 However, realize that it’s not 100% preventable.
 Even if you follow these guidelines to a tee, your emails might still get flagged.